 ID Tech has the seal of approval from parents and students who have tried their virtual tech camps.
-For $500, your child can spend 4 hours a day practicing their computer skills.
-Instructors will take them through programs such as Java and Adobe 3D as well as test their gaming skills with Minecraft and Roblox.
+For $500, your child can spend four hours a day practicing her computer skills.
+Instructors will take her through programs such as Java and Adobe 3D as well as test her gaming skills with Minecraft and Roblox.
 Campers spend half the time learning and the other half applying what they’ve learned in independent practice.
-Sign up now online and ID Tech will provide a coupon for $100 your camp experience.
+Sign up now online and ID Tech will provide a coupon for $100 of your camp experience.

-Does your child want the chance to program their own robot?
-For $249 Smart Buddies will send them their own robot and spend 4-weeks teaching them the basics of coding.
+Does your child want the chance to program her own robot?
+For $249, Smart Buddies will send her her own robot and spend four weeks teaching her the basics of coding.
 Their After-School-In-A-Box program promises to bring students through the beginners level all the way up to a “junior coder” certification.
 The best part is that the fun never has to end as children can continue to learn and practice on their robot for as long as they want.

 If your child loves camp, they’re probably aching for the traditional smores and ghost stories around the fire environment.
-The good news is while virtual camps seem at first glance like a copt out they are actually opportunities for kids to let go of tradition and hone their 21st-century skills.
-And when it’s all well and done, there may just be enough time for a backyard campfire.
+The good news is while virtual camps seem at first glance like a less-than option, they are actually opportunities for kids to let go of tradition and hone their 21st-century skills.
+And when it’s all well and done, there may just be enough time for a backyard campfire with your family.